irdkwia/TLCFileExtractor/README.md

 where "from\_path" is the folder where are located the image files you want to build; it recognizes each folder with a "anim.xml" file in it as a .ao/.rgb file to build

-and "output\_dir" (optional) is the folder where the .ao/.rgb files will be extracted; if not given it will be the same as from\_path
+and "output\_dir" (optional) is the folder where the .ao/.rgb files will be built; if not given it will be the same as from\_path

 the options available are: